On a classification of irreducible periodic diffeomorphisms on surfaces which commute with certain involution: Abstract

 \section{Abstract}

-Ishizaka classified up to conjugation orientation preserving periodic diffeomorphisms of a surface which commute with a hyperelliptic involution.
-Here, an involution $\iota$ on a surface $\Sigma_{g}$ is hyperelliptic if and only if $\Sigma_{g}/\langle \iota \rangle \cong S^2$.
-In this article, we give a classification up to conjugacy for irreducible periodic diffeomorphisms of a surface $\Sigma_{g}$ which commute with involutions $\iota$ such that $\Sigma_{g}/\langle \iota \rangle \cong T^{2}$.
-More generally, we classify finite subgroups of centralizers of irreducible periodic diffeomorphism.
+Ishizaka classified up to conjugacy hyperelliptic periodic automorphisms of a surface.
+Here, an involution $I$ on a surface $\Sigma_{g}$ is hyperelliptic if and only if $\Sigma_{g}/\langle I \rangle$ is homeomorphic to $S^2$.
+In this article, we give a classification up to conjugacy for irreducible periodic automorphisms of a surface $\Sigma_{g}$ which commute with involutions $\iota$ such that $\Sigma_{g}/\langle \iota \rangle$ is homeomorphic to $T^{2}$.